-As the garden begins to be more of a feature now that winter is over, there is plenty to do to ensure great results continue for the warmer months to come.
+As the garden begins to be more of a feature now that winter is over, there is plenty to do to ensure great results continue for the warmer and summertime months to come.

-To provide maximum potential for certain plants early spring is often the final opportunity for you to plant, depending on where you are located.
+To provide maximum potential for certain plants to grow and flourish, early spring is often the final opportunity for you to plant, depending on where you are located.
 Tomatoes, citrus and other fruit trees for example can become susceptible to pests and disease problems as humidity and heat increases and there is potential for reduced fruit production.
+It is best to avoid planting these as we get closer to Christmas.

 A good application of fertiliser that is well watered in is always ideal in spring.
 Avoid nitrogen based fertilisers for any fruit trees that are flowering or fruiting as this will only encourage foliage production.
 Instead, use a potassium based fertiliser to gain maximum results.